JoshuaStone9/Cybersecurity-Recap-Application-Log/Skills Recap/penetration-testing.md

 - Supporting compliance with **GDPR** and **ISO 27001** through regular security assessments.

 ## Reflection
-Recapping these skills has reinforced the importance of approaching tests methodically, documenting every finding, and considering business impact as well as technical severity.
+Recapping these skills will reinforce the importance of approaching tests methodically, documenting every finding, and considering business impact as well as technical severity.
 Moving forward, I aim to:
 - Deepen my manual web-application testing skills.
 - Gain greater familiarity with cloud-specific testing (AWS Inspector, ScoutSuite).